magento/devdocs/src/cloud/docker/docker-config-sources.md

 Instead of building the `docker-compose.yaml` file using the {{site.data.var.ece }} project configuration.
 You can use the `ece-docker build:custom:compose` CLI command to build a custom `docker-compose.yaml` file with the configuration you supply.
 The CLI configuration is the quickest way to change some settings in a desired environment.

-You provide the configuration as a JSON array as shown in *Example 1*.
+You provide the configuration as a JSON array as shown in [Example 1](#example-1-custom-docker-composeyaml-file).

-For {{site.data.var.mcd-prod}} 1.2 and later, you have an additional option to specify custom images and image versions using the `ece-docker build:custom:compose` command as shown in *Example 2*.
+For {{site.data.var.mcd-prod}} 1.2 and later, you have an additional option to specify custom images and image versions using the `ece-docker build:custom:compose` command as shown in [Example 2](#example-2-custom-docker-composeyaml-file-with-custom-images-and-image-versions).

 ### Example 1: Custom `docker-compose.yaml` file